10 Travel Tips For First Time Visitors to Goa

 The peak tourist season in Goa is between October and January.
 This is when the beaches get extremely crowded, the hotel rooms cost a bomb and there are queues outside restaurants!
 If you really want to enjoy the serenity of the state, we suggest you travel off season.
 Afterall, your first time should be a memorable one!

-4. Feel adrenalin pumping:
+4. Feel adrenalin pumping

 Goa is not just about the beaches and the parties.
-If you are an adventurous person, do check out the adrenalin pumping things to do in Goa.
+If you are an adventurous person, do check out the adrenaline pumping things to do in Goa.
 From dirt road bike riding to quad biking to parasailing, jet skiing and windsurfing, a visit to the state will leave you thrilled.
 You can also opt for kayaking, scuba diving and canyoning.

-5. Try Goan cuisine:
+5. Try Goan cuisine